Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Data Description

 \section{Data Description}

-We analyze two datasets consisting of a collection of automobile thefts and recoveries, one for the state of Neza in Mexico, the other in Belo Horizonte (Brazil).
-The supplied longitude and latitude information is transformed to eastings and northings on meter scale in Figures 1-3 below.
-In the analysis, we transformed from meter scale to kilometer scale.
+We analyze two datasets consisting of a collection of automobile thefts and recoveries, one for the state of Neza in Mexico, the other in Belo Horizonte in Brazil.
+The supplied longitude and latitude information is transformed to eastings and northings on km scale in Figures 1-3 below.
 There may be measurement error in the locations but this is beyond the scope of the data we have to work with.